lightSky/InfiniteIndicator/README.md

 - `indicator_anim_circle`  AnimCircleIndicator
 - `indicator_anim_line` is AnimLineIndicator

-You can custome different anim and set for indicator.
+You can custome different anim or slideview for indicator.

 ## Including In Your Project
 Just add the following statement in your build.gradle